motou/magento2-store-locator-stockists-extension/README.md

 ## Features

-* Details: name, address, city, country, postcode, link, telephone, email;
+* Details: name, address, city, country, postcode, internal link, external link, telephone, email, schedule, description, intro, nearest station, distance;
-* Images: upload images of your stores;
+* Images: upload images of your stores.
+Two images can be uploaded, one for index page and one for individual store pages;
+* Individual store pages on your website;
 * Import: import your stores from a csv file;
 * Export: export stores to a csv file;
 * Interactive map: stores positioned on the map via longitude and latitude;